 - Invoices: We will send interim invoices to you, usually monthly and on completion of the matter, or termination of our engagement.
 We may also send you an invoice when we incur a significant expense, reach a milestone in the work or if the matter becomes protracted or delayed.

-- Retainer: We require a non-refundable retainer before proceeding with most legal matters, the details of which will be contained in our letter of engagement to you.
+- Fee advance: We require a retainer before proceeding with most legal matters, the details of which will be contained in our letter of engagement to you.
 By paying the retainer, you are indicating to us that you agree to our terms and conditions.
 We will ask for further fee advances as work progresses.

 - Security: We may ask you to pre-pay amounts to us, or to provide security for our fees and expenses.
 You authorise us: